Jshanks/chicken-tikka-masala-recipe/README.md

 - 1/2 - 3/4 teaspoon Kashmiri chili
 - 1 teaspoon of salt
 - 3 tablespoons butter/ghee for sauteing / cooking the chicken
-- a pinch or two of dried methi leaves

 ### Sauce 🍲